 13. Functional Relationship Between Public Health and Mosquito Abatement

-14. Roles of Vaccines for Prevention of Mosquito-Borne Diseases
+14. Vaccines for Mosquito-Borne Diseases Affecting Texas

 15. Personal Protective Measures Against Mosquitoes

 - © Academic Press 2020

 - 1st October 2019

 - Academic Press

 Dr. Mustapha Debboun has a Ph.D. in Medical and Veterinary Entomology from the University of Missouri-Columbia in Columbia, Missouri, and is a Board Certified Entomologist (BCE) with the Entomological Society of America.
 He has more than 27 years of experience in public health entomology, integrated mosquito management, and mosquito/vector-borne diseases where this work has taken him to over 35 countries in Africa, Asia, Australia, Europe, and South America.
 He is currently the Director of Mosquito & Vector Control Division at Harris County Public Health in Houston, Texas.
 He has published over 120 peer-reviewed scientific articles and co-edited three books: Prevention of Bug Bites, Stings, and Disease; Insect Repellents: Principles, Methods, and Uses; and Insect Repellents Handbook.
 Dr. Debboun organizes national and international symposia, serves on eight journal editorial review boards, and a reviewer for six scientific peer-reviewed journals.
 He is also nationally and internationally recognized for his extensive work on arthropod repellent research and development.

 Director of Mosquito and Vector Control Division, Harris County Public Health, Houston, Texas, USA